ErikPolzin/Assignment2/README.md

 ## Build & launch instructions

 Run `make` inside the extracted folder.
-An executable should be built, to be run as `./driver`.
-Note that when running the frametester script subsequently, the executable name needs to be changed from 'extractor' to 'driver'.
+An executable should be built, to be run as `./extractor`.
 Run `make clean` to remove the generated object files.

 Run `ffmpeg -y -framerate 10 -i "<output_dir>/<output_name>-%05d.pgm" -pix_fmt rgb24 -vcodec png <video_name>.mp4` to generate the video.